How to Install PHP 8.3 on Debian 13, 12 and 11

 Fix PHP 8.3 Extension Loading Problems on Debian

 Start by confirming the package is installed, then check whether PHP 8.3 is actually loading the module.
-The filtered module check below uses grep to keep the output short.
+The filtered module check uses grep to keep the output short.

 php8.3 -m | grep -Fx redis